nainshree-raj/Shanon-Fano-Algorithm/README.md

 space.
 Data compression reduces the number of resources required to store and transmit data.
 <br>
-● They are effectively used to detect and correct errors.
+● They are effectively used to detect and correct errors.<br>
 ● For Shannon Fano coding procedure we do not need to build the entire codebook instead, we simply obtain the code for the tag corresponding to a given sequence.
 It is entirely feasible to code sequences of length 20 or more.
 <br>
-Application :
+Application :<br>
-● They are used in computer memory, modems and embedded processors.
+● They are used in computer memory, modems and embedded processors.<br>
 ● They are used in Nano Satellites.
 <br>
 Results :